 Twentieth-century and contemporary philosophers often focus on the role of language in philosophical questions, whether to clear up mistaken or misleading uses of language or for its own sake.
 This survey course will look at the most important philosophers of language and how they approach questions of reference, meaning, and linguistic ontology, including Frege, Russell, Tarski, Quine, Putnam, Kripke, and Chomsky.
 Prerequisite, One course in philosophy or consent of instructor.

 Philosophy of Science.

 Focus on the philosophical analysis of scientific knowledge, scientific method and the practice of science.
 Readings include classic texts in the philosophy of science as well as contemporary discussions of science as a social product and critiques of the notion of scientific objectivity.
 (Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, one course in philosophy or consent of instructor.
-Next offered 2016-17 (Same as Neuroscience 310.)
+(Same as Neuroscience 310.)
 Maximum enrollment, 20.
+Janack.